 SPAN 362.
 ASPECTS OF LANGUAGE LEARNING.
 A course designed to provide opportunities to teach various grammar aspects of the Spanish language, and to examine and implement a variety of technical aspects and resources in the foreign language curriculum in preparation for student teaching.
 Teacher candidates will regularly reflect on their teaching experiences and will develop a portfolio of materials representing their teaching in the target language.
+Taught in English.
 Required of all students desiring teacher certification in a foreign language.

 Spring semester of the sophomore year, two hours.

 SPAN 370.
 INDEPENDENT RESEARCH.
 An opportunity to conduct supervised research in Spanish.
 Junior standing, permission of the department chair, and a faculty sponsor are required.
-Semester course, one, two or three hours.

 SPAN 390.
 STUDIES IN SPANISH.
 The topics of this course will vary each semester, addressing a variety of themes in linguistics or matters of cultural, social, and historical importance in the Hispanic world, including, but not limited to, Spain, Latin America, and Hispanics in the United States.
-Prerequisite: Spanish 295 or 301.
+Taught in Spanish.
+Prerequisite: Spanish 301.

 Offered periodically, one, two or three hours.